bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image1]

-Then I used the left and right images with a correction koeficient on 0.17, it helped to steer the car to center of the lane.
+Then I used the left and right images with a correction koeficient 0.17, it helped to steer the car to center of the lane.

 ![alt text][image2]
 ![alt text][image3]

 I flipped the images and recorded extra data bur driving the opposite direction.
 In the difficult areas I recorded some extra data.

-For track 2 I recorded 1 lap and augmented images by adding gaussian noise to
+For track 2 I recorded 1 lap and augmented images by adding gaussian noise to the images.

 ![alt text][image5]

-All augmentation was implemented into the generator.
+All augmentation was implemented into the data generator (model.py lines 87-152).

 By monitoring the loss for track 1 I selected epocs 20 to prevent overfitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 For track 2 I has to increase the epocs to 100.